Richard Peniket: International career

 Peniket has played for Wales at levels up to under-21.
 He has six appearances for the Wales under-19 team, and made his debut for the under-21s in a 2–1 friendly defeat against Hungary on 10 August 2011.

+Coaching career

+On 25 August 2024, following his retirement from playing, Peniket was announced as new Gulf United manager.
+He had previously managed the club's B-team for a short time, but decided to retire from playing to focus fully on management after being promoted to the first team job.